-While going through MySQL and PHP slow logs is a great way to find issues, modern reporting services that are integrated with your site help speed the process up tremendously.
-There are a few different systems to choose from, but at Pantheon we use New Relic® Performance Monitoring.
-This article explains how you can troubleshoot MySQL databases with New Relic APM.
+Modern reporting services that are integrated with your site help speed up the process of going through MySQL and PHP slow logs to find issues.
+There are a few different systems to choose from- at Pantheon we use New Relic® Performance Monitoring.
+The information below explains how you can troubleshoot MySQL databases with New Relic® APM.

-Using the graph, locate the time period the issue occurred in.
-This is usually visually apparent via large spikes in the graph.
-If not, use the New Relic time period selection tool to broaden your search (30 min, 60 min, 3 hours, etc.) until you find the problem.
+Use the graph to locate the time period in which the issue occurred.
+This is usually visually apparent through large spikes in the graph.
+If it is not apparent, use the New Relic® time period selection tool to broaden your search (30 min, 60 min, 3 hours, etc.) until you find the problem.

-At times, systems like Drupal's Watchdog appear at the top.
-In general, that's an indication of a MySQL database under duress.
+At times, systems like Drupal's Watchdog appear at the top of the results for slow result time.
+In general, this is an indication that the MySQL database is under duress.
 Look for complex entities, such as Panels and Views, or custom functionality that's specific to the site in question.

-Click on the most likely subject to see the details of that transaction.
+Click the most likely subject to review the details of that transaction.
 Scroll down, and note the transaction traces.

-Select the worst transaction trace to see a complete stack trace of that particular transaction.
+Select the worst transaction trace to review a complete stack trace of that particular transaction.

 Download database log files and review the

-mysql-slow-query.log file.
 Search for the query within the log.
-If it isn't there, download and unzip any applicable archived slow logs (e.g.
+If it isn't there, download and unzip any applicable archived slow logs (for example,

 mysqld-slow-query.log-20160606) and search there.
 The archived slow logs are created by date and time, so look for the one that corresponds with the trace you are working with.

-Using the information from the New Relic trace, find the full query in the slow log.
-First, choose a distinctive part of the query.
-In this case I used
+Use the information from the New Relic® trace to find the full query in the slow log.
+Tips:

 Now that the problem has been found, it can be addressed.
 In this case, simply adding in the primary key and re-running the query gets a much improved query performance of 0.10 seconds.